veebch/boostbox/README.md

 - encryption (pgp)
 - GTD (taskwarrior)
 - chat (weechat)
-- video/ image viewing (screen isn't brilliant for it)
+- video/ image viewing (the small screen isn't brilliant for it)
 - audio (bluetooth and ncmcpp and mpd)

 # Overview Video